BAMresearch/aRTist-handbook/source/gui-detector.rst

 Detector Panel
 ==============

-The :guilabel:`Detector` tab of Parameter Panel is relevant for the settings of detector properties like geometry and type.
+The :guilabel:`Detector` tab of the Parameter Panel is designed for the settings of the detector properties like geometry and type (:numref:`guiparameterPsetupdetector`).

 .. _guiparameterPsetupdetector:
 .. figure:: pictures/gui-parameterP-setup_detector.jpg